setrar/DigitalSystems/doc/data/getting-started-with-vhdl.md

 -- The architecture describes the internals.
 It is always associated -- to an entity. architecture sync of counter is
   -- The internal signals we use to count.
-Natural is another standard -- type.
 VHDL is not case sensitive. signal current_value: natural;
   signal NEXT_VALUE:    natural;
 begin